jeremyjevon/ICT2X01-Team-Project-P3-6/README.md

 ## How to Run Vroom Vroom
 ### Dependencies
+The full list of Vroom Vroom dependencies can be found in package.json.
-Users will be required to install the following dependencies before being able to play Vroom Vroom.
+Users will be required to install the following dependencies before being able to play the game.
 * [Node.js v16.13.0](https://nodejs.org/en/download/)
 * [Node Version Management Untility for Windows](https://github.com/coreybutler/nvm-windows)

-Upon navigating to the project folder ```VR_dash```, the following commands must be used before the first start-up.
+Upon navigating to the project folder ```VR_dash```, the following command must be used before the initial programme start-up.
 ```
 npm install
-npm install moment
-npm install @react-native-picker/picker
-npm install expo-image-picker
-npm install expo-av
 ```

 ### Access
 After installing the required dependencies, users will be able to play Vroom Vroom by navigating to ```VR_dash``` and run the command:
 ```